kumuluz/kumuluzee-samples/kumuluzee-fault-tolerance-hystrix/README.md

 # KumuluzEE Fault Tolerance sample with Hystrix

-> Build a REST service which utilizes KumuluzEE Faul Tolerance to provide fault tolerance and latency tolerance to your code using the fault tolerance patterns in a KumuluzEE microservice
+> Build a REST service which utilizes KumuluzEE Fault Tolerance to provide fault tolerance and latency tolerance to your code using the fault tolerance patterns in a KumuluzEE microservice

 The objective of this sample is to show how to develop a microservice that uses KumuluzEE Fault Tolerance extension to